plone/training/plone5.rst

 .. _plone5-label:

-What's new in Plone 5
+What's New in Plone 5
 =====================

 If you are already used to Plone 5 you could skip this section.